Throughout human history and the health industry as a whole, one problem that has persisted century after century is the classic case of constipation.

 2. Take a tablespoon of ghee at bedtime

-For most cases of constipation, the main solution that the body needs to pass feces and clear up the digestive tract is proper lubrication, which can often be found in a staple of Ayurvedic medicine: ghee!
+For most cases of constipation and indigestion, the main solution that the body needs to pass feces and clear up the digestive tract is proper lubrication, which can often be found in a staple of Ayurvedic medicine: ghee!

 Through a helpful serving of ghee right before bedtime for as long as needed, you’ll be able to help smoothen out the passage of your stool.
 If you aren’t exactly a fan of ghee’s flavor, however, you can also opt for a teaspoon of olive or coconut oil or mix the ghee itself with a warm glass of milk!